Converting from Xero to QuickBooks Online

 The first step in the conversion process is to get the chart of accounts (COA) set up in QBO to match the one in Xero.
 Some will find it easier to create accounts in QBO to match those in Xero, but there is an easier way.

-Export the COA from Xero by going to Settings>Chart of Accounts and then clicking on the “Export” button which will download a CSV (comma-separated value) file which can be opened with Excel or any spread sheet program for editing.
-The first three columns of the file correspond to the first three columns of the required format for importing to QBO, making it very convenient.
+Export the COA from Xero by going to Settings>Chart of Accounts and then clicking on the “Export” button which will download a CSV (comma-separated value) file which can be opened with Excel or any spreadsheet program for editing.
+The first three columns of the file corresponding to the first three columns of the required format for importing to QBO, making it very convenient.

 Account numbers in Xero are three digits and no subaccounts are allowed, but one common way to group accounts under a heading account is to add digits after a hyphen, e.g. 620-01, 620-02, etc. Since subaccounts can’t currently be imported into QBO anyway, leave them that way, making it easier to make them subaccounts later in QBO.
 I recommend making NO changes to account numbers, to make transaction imports easier in subsequent steps.
 So, in the Xero COA file, delete all columns after the first three.